onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 - should be able to visually process it in less than 1 second - flash it for 0.5 sec and see if you processed it
 - simplicity + exaggeration
 - if u confuse - u lose
+- don't put anything important on the bottom right of the thumbnail - that's where the video length is displayed

 thumbnail idea for future: